 The following Frequently Asked Questions (FAQs) relate to our FedForward®, FedReturn®, and FedReceipt® services.

-Financial institutions should contact Customer Support at P: (877) 372-2457 with the following information:
+Financial institutions should contact the Support Center with the following information:

 Financial institutions should not submit an adjustment request for debit entry.
 The Federal Reserve Banks will handle any adjustment requests submitted by the paying banks involved (for example PAID).
 Please refer to the Quick Reference Guide (QRG) for specific requirements for these adjustment types.